Root leads England past New Zealand in 1st test at Lord's - WHIZ News

 By doing so Root became just the second Englishman to reach 10,000 test runs — following in the footsteps of his own predecessor as captain, Alastair Cook.
 The symmetry of their achievements does not end there, with both men exactly 31 years and 157 days old when they crossed the threshold.

-It was Root’s 26th century, the same as West Indian great Sir Garfield Sobers, but he will be even more satisfied by its importance to the team.
+It was Root’s 26th century, the same as West Indies great Sir Garfield Sobers, but he will be even more satisfied by its importance to the team.

+“It had become a very unhealthy relationship to be honest, the captaincy and me,” Root said.
+“It started to really take a bad toll on my own personal health.
+I couldn’t leave it at the ground anymore, it was coming home.”

+Root said he was there to “help England win test matches and be a side people enjoy watching and can be proud of.”

-England were marginal favourites as they resumed on 216 for five, with 61 runs still needed and five wickets in hand, but the task still looked a taxing one.
+England was marginal favorite as it resumed on 216-5, with 61 runs still needed and five wickets in hand, but the task still looked a taxing one.

 With thick, grey clouds overhead and the floodlights glaring from the first ball, conditions were far from ideal for batting.
 A fragile tail, featuring at least three natural number 11s, also cranked up the responsibility on the overnight pairing of Root and Foakes.